Dr Dan Challender

 About

-He leads research streams on pangolins and their conservation and on wildlife trade policy, which includes assessing the effectiveness of multilateral environmental agreements and the use of evidence in national and international policymaking.
+He leads research streams on pangolins and their conservation and on wildlife trade policy, which includes evaluating the use of evidence in national and international policymaking and assessing the effectiveness of multilateral environmental agreements.

-Between 2012 and 2021, he served as Chair of the International Union for Conservation of Nature (IUCN) Species Survival Commission (SSC) Pangolin Specialist Group and now serves as the Convention on International Trade in Endangered Species of Wild Fauna and Flora (CITES) focal point for the group.
-He is also a member of the IUCN Commission on Environmental, Economic, and Social Policy (CEESP)/SSC Sustainable Use and Livelihoods Specialist Group (SULi).
+Between 2012 and 2021, he served as Chair of the International Union for Conservation of Nature (IUCN) Species Survival Commission (SSC) Pangolin Specialist Group and now serves as the Convention on International Trade in Endangered Species of Wild Fauna and Flora (CITES) Focal Point for the group.
+He is also a member of the IUCN Commission on Environmental, Economic and Social Policy (CEESP)/SSC Sustainable Use and Livelihoods Specialist Group (SULi).
+He was the lead editor of Pangolins: Science, Society and Conservation, the first major volume on pangolins and their conservation, published by Academic Press in 2020.

 Dr Challender regularly advises governments and multilateral environmental agreements on wildlife trade policy matters.